silicon-heaven/shv-doc/src/rpcvalue.md

 | `IMap`       | Mapping from `Int` keys to RPC Values
 | `MetaMap`    | Mapping from `String` or `Int` keys to RPC Values.
 MetaMap must be associated with some other type and stores additional information for it.

-Conversion of all data types between CPON and ChainPack is mostly without any information lost with exception of exact encoding that is not possible to cary over (such as String and CString in ChainPack converging to just String in CPON, or CPON's HexBlob and Blob converting to ChainPack's Blob). hexadecimal numbers
+Conversion of all data types between CPON and ChainPack is mostly without any information lost with exception of exact encoding that is not possible to carry over (such as String and CString in ChainPack converging to just String in CPON, CPON's HexBlob and Blob converting to ChainPack's Blob, or hexadecimal encoding of numbers in CPON).

 ## Some examples in Cpon